petergeoghegan/pg_hexedit/README.md

   pg_hexedit [options] file
 ```

-Three new flags, `-x`, `-l`, and `-z`, have been added.
-See `pg_hexedit -h`
+Three new flags, `-x`, `-l`, and `-z`, have been added (they do not appear in
-for details of these and other flags.
+pg_filedump).
+See `pg_hexedit -h` for details of all available options.

-Invoking pg_hexedit directly (not using convenience scripts) might be more
+Invoking pg_hexedit directly (not using convenience scripts) is useful when you
-useful when you want to work on a copy of the database that is not under the
+want to work on a copy of the database that is not under the control of a
-control of a running PostgreSQL server.
+running PostgreSQL server, or when a psql connection to the running PostgreSQL
+server cannot be established.

 ## Supporting other hex editors